- Read our review guidelines

 Because it’s designed for fishing, there are lots of storage areas, including 3 rod holders and a storage hatch.
 The seat can also be adjusted to suit and it has a high back for extra comfort.

-Now that you’ve read about what type of kayak might be the best for a new paddler to learn in, you should now know what you’re looking for when you head out to buy yours.
+Now that you’ve read about what kayak type might be the best for a new paddler to learn in, you should now know what you’re looking for when you head out to buy yours.

 Choosing your new vessel doesn’t have to be difficult when you know what type you’d prefer.
 Renting kayaks can be a good place to try out some of the different types before you make the splash into buying one of your own.
 Retailers will also have demo days where you can try out the craft.